 You've got a plan.
 Now it's time to pick a stock.
-Do you go with NetEase
+Do you go with New Oriental Education

 Strength in numbers

-Unless you're super rich, you will likely buy a single Chinese stock.
+Unless you're super-rich, you will likely buy a single Chinese stock.
 Maybe two.
-More than that and you would be overweighting yourself in a market where news breaks as you sleep.
+More than that, and you'd be overweighting yourself in a market where news breaks as you sleep.

 Is one stock enough?